python/cpython/Doc/library/ftplib.rst

    Retrieve a file in binary transfer mode.  *cmd* should be an appropriate ``RETR`` command: ``'RETR filename'``.
-The *callback* function is called for each block of data received, with a single string argument giving the data block.
+The *callback* function is called for each block of data received, with a single bytes argument giving the data block.
 The optional *blocksize* argument specifies the maximum chunk size to read on the low-level socket object created to do the actual transfer (which will also be the largest size of the data blocks passed to *callback*).
 A